LoyolaChicagoBooks/operatingsystems/source/processes.rst

 -  All files:

-   -  Live in the filesystem namespace (under '/')
+   -  Live in the filesystem namespace (under root, or ``/``).
+No drive letters!

    -  Have a name

    -  Implement read, write, open, close, and select system calls.

--  All can be contained in either normal or 'special' folders
+-  All can be contained in either normal or *special* folders

 -  All have a concept of a: